 All internally-stored components, scenes, preset parameters, wave files, and files stored using the File Storage function are erased.
 All UTILITY settings are reset to their default values.
 Use this problem when a problem occurs with the data stored in the device.
-After initialization, make sure to update the firmware and the components from the DME Designer application.
-Refer to the DME Designer Owner's Manual for details.
+After initialization all necessary components will need to be resent from the DME Designer application.